Tracey7d4/weatherbot/README.md

      ![GCP image](docs/image/gcp.png)

-0. **Write a Go function**
+0. **Create a Go function**

     The final step is writing a Go function for your bot that will be deployed on to GCP.
      If you haven't worked with GCP before, there is an example of `Hello, World` cloud function in the [link](https://benjamincongdon.me/blog/2019/01/21/Getting-Started-with-Golang-Google-Cloud-Functions)
-    given above, that may be really helpful for you to start with.
+    given above, which can serve as an excellent starting point.

     Our Go function is routed with each request made to the cloud function, and a response to an incoming request will be written to the `http.ResponseWriter`.
+More details on this will be provided in a later section.

    To make our bot respond to the request when its name is mentioned,
     we need to [subscribe to the `app_mention` event](https://api.slack.com/events-api).